-The concept of child witches first took hold in Africa in 2006, says Aleksandra Cimpric, a witchcraft-violence researcher in the Central African Republic, as quoted in Voice of America, noting that, traditionally, the charge of witchcraft has been reserved for adult or elderly women.
+How long has this been going on?The concept of child witches first took hold in Africa in 2006, says Aleksandra Cimpric, a witchcraft-violence researcher in the Central African Republic, as quoted in Voice of America, noting that, traditionally, the charge of witchcraft has been reserved for adult or elderly women.

-The majority are boys between the ages of 8 and 14.
+What characteristics do the accused children share?The majority are boys between the ages of 8 and 14.
 Typically, those most at risk are unique or "different" in some way — be they orphans, street children, albinos, children with mental or physical disabilities, gifted children, twins, or those born prematurely or in an unusual position.

-According to the UNICEF report, the phenomenon is most prevalent in the Democratic Republic of Congo, Angola, Benin, Cameroon, Central African Republic, and Nigeria.
+Where specifically is this happening?According to the UNICEF report, the phenomenon is most prevalent in the Democratic Republic of Congo, Angola, Benin, Cameroon, Central African Republic, and Nigeria.

-UNICEF links the increase in child witchcraft accusations to various factors: urbanization, weakening family structures, the HIV crisis, poverty and the growing burden of raising children.
+What's fueling this crisis?UNICEF links the increase in child witchcraft accusations to various factors: urbanization, weakening family structures, the HIV crisis, poverty and the growing burden of raising children.
 In some affected countries, experts suggest, growing interest in Pentecostal and revivalist churches is enforcing superstitions.
 Pastor-prophets are claiming they can identify child witches and charging hefty fees to exorcise them of their demons.
 A Bishop in Nigeria made a small fortune charging $261 a pop to perform (supposedly) cleansing rituals.

-No one knows for certain.
+How many children are involved?No one knows for certain.
 The UNICEF report cites a study estimating that more than 20,000 children are living on the streets of Kinshasa, the capital city of the Democratic Republic of Congo, because they had been accused of witchcraft and abandoned.

-Decriminalizing witchcraft in these countries might help, but there's no simple solution.
+What is being done to help these children?Decriminalizing witchcraft in these countries might help, but there's no simple solution.
 "It [calls for] sensitization, working with church leaders [and] religious leaders, but also with traditional practitioners," says Joachim Theis, UNICEF's Regional Child Protection Adviser for West and Central Africa, "and providing a comprehensive package of support for children who have been accused of witchcraft."